wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 _[If you are presenting this to a specific group, such as people who identify as women, optional sections to add are indicated in [square brackets].]_

-This is a workshop for <specific group> <or: folks> who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
+This is a workshop for {specific group} {or: folks} who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
 During this hands-on session, we’ll look at what has stopped you from speaking in the past — and explore how to move past your fears.
 We will discuss some common myths about public speaking, different talk formats, and we will focus on finding your areas of expertise (yes, you have areas of expertise!).
 We will brainstorm topics you can talk about at a WordCamp or other event.

 Each participant will come out of the workshop with a WordCamp or meetup talk idea — and more confidence to submit it.

 **_***You do NOT have to have any experience in public speaking.
 This workshop is for all levels of experience._** **This workshop is for you if:**

-* [You identify as <specific group>]
+* [You identify as {specific group}]
 * You’ve thought about speaking at Meetup or WordCamp but haven’t been able to think of a topic
 * You think you don't know anything worth speaking about

 **This workshop is NOT for you if:**

-* [You identify as <not specific group>]
+* [You identify as {not specific group}]
-* [You don’t think it matters that there are very few <specific group> speakers at WordPress events]
+* [You don’t think it matters that there are very few {specific group} speakers at WordPress events]

 **Agenda**

 * Why speak at WordPress events?
-[Why do we need more <specific group> speaking at them?]
+[Why do we need more {specific group} speaking at them?]
 * Dispelling some myths about speakers/speaking
 * Coming up with topics and choosing one
 * Practice giving a short talk